 Fuji Apple Tree

-Grow this very popular Japanese Variety Fuji Apple Tree and enjoy its tree-ripened, rich and delicious flavor.
+Fuji Apple Tree is a very popular Japanese variety and enjoy its tree-ripened, rich and delicious flavor.
 Maybe the most popular apple in the world and familiar to most of us, greenish-red Fuji apples are large and sweet with superb crunchy texture.

 Latin Name: Malus domestica